 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 There are three public hospitals in Asmara.
 Public hospitals in other towns are often poorly equipped.
 Elsewhere medical facilities are even more limited.
 If you’re travelling away from the large towns, carry a comprehensive medical pack with you.

 If you’re taking prescription medicines, you should make sure that you have a sufficient supply for the length of your stay in Eritrea.

 If you need emergency medical assistance during your trip, dial 122244 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 The economy is completely cash-based.
 There are no credit card or ATMs facilities in Eritrea.
-You will need to pay for everything in cash.
+You’ll need to pay for everything in cash.
 Most hotels in Eritrea will require you to settle your hotel bill in US Dollars.
-It is illegal to use foreign currency to make purchases except at a limited number of officially-recognised hotels.
+It’s illegal to use foreign currency to make purchases except at a limited number of officially-recognised hotels.
 You should get a receipt for any such purchases.

 Travel advice help and support

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 If you need urgent help because something has happened to a friend or relative abroad, contact the Foreign and Commonwealth Office (FCO) in London on 020 7008 1500 (24 hours).